openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

  - time: "for today",
  - day: true,
  - year: true
+ - noToday: false

 If the date is today then "Today" is produced (in the locale language).
+This behavior can be disabled with `noToday: true`.

 When time is included, it is appended with a comma and a space.
 This agrees with the output of `Date.prototype.toLocaleString` for *most*